-Millions of Americans have been laid off from jobs or had working hours reduced due to the global COVID-19 pandemic.
+The COVID-19 pandemic’s impact on healthcare coverage has been significant.
+Many individuals were laid off from jobs or had working hours reduced due to the global COVID-19 pandemic.
 If you had employer-based health insurance, this may mean you have lost your healthcare coverage.
-If you currently find yourself without healthcare coverage, it is important to understand your options.
+Additionally, those who suffered from COVID-19 might be experiencing complications from the disease, needing to seek additional care than they previously utilized.
+If you currently find yourself without healthcare coverage, or have coverage that is not comprehensive or affordable, it is important to understand your options.

 Children's Health Insurance Program (CHIP)

 Children may be eligible for coverage through the Children's Health Insurance Program (CHIP), even if their parents do not qualify for Medicaid.
 Income limits in CHIP are higher than those in Medicaid.
 If your child is currently enrolled in CHIP, make sure that the program has your current mailing address, phone number and other contact information.